ngoviet/camera-card-ha/docs/usage/url-actions.md

 # URL Actions

-It is possible to pass the Advanced Camera Card one or more [actions](../configuration/actions/README.md) from the URL (e.g. select a particular camera, open the live view in expanded mode, etc).
+It is possible to pass the Camera Card HA one or more [actions](../configuration/actions/README.md) from the URL (e.g. select a particular camera, open the live view in expanded mode, etc).

 ### When actions are executed

-The Advanced Camera Card will execute these actions in the following circumstances:
+The Camera Card HA will execute these actions in the following circumstances:

 - On initial card load.
 - On 'tab' change in a dashboard.